Schaumburg Criminal Law Information Center

 All Schaumburg Preliminary Hearings are in Room 108 of the Rolling Meadows Courthouse throughout the day.

-All Schaumburg felony cases start in Room 108 of the Rolling Meadows courthouse and are eventually assigned to Room 109 or 110.
+All Schaumburg felony cases start in Room 108 of the Rolling Meadows courthouse and are eventually assigned to Room 109 or 110, the only 2 felony courtrooms in Rolling Meadows.

 All Schaumburg Domestic Battery and Schaumburg Aggravated Domestic Battery cases are heard in Room 207 of the Rolling Meadows Courthouse.
 Most Schaumburg misdemeanor Domestic Battery cases are heard at 9:30 am while the Schaumburg felony Aggravated Domestic Battery cases are heard at 1:30 p.m. in Room 207.
 Room 207 is a dedicated Domestic Battery courtroom for Schaumburg and Rolling Meadows Domestic Battery cases.